jar398/listtools/doc/guide.md

 ### use_gnparse

-This consumes the output of `gnparser` and combines it with the table that was just processed, enriching the table with the addition of columns from the `gnparser` output.
+This consumes the output of `gnparser` and combines it with the table that was the input to `extract_names`, enriching the table with the addition of columns from the `gnparser` output.

     src/use_gnparse < work/A-gnparsed.csv > work/A.csv